-Keeping your coverage if you become disabled
+Keeping your coverage if you become disabled.

-You buy life insurance to protect what is important to you.
+You buy life insurance to protect what's important to you.
 For example, if you own a business, you may want to leave to leave it to the next generation, or at least have your family be able to maintain their standard of living if you die.
 But, what happens if you are unable to pay your premiums as a result of a disability?
 The Disability Waiver of Premium rider may be your answer.

-For New York Life term policies issued since 1996, if disability begins at age 60 and before the policy anniversary and it does not end until after age 65 and after the policy anniversary, then we will—without asking for further proof of disability—waive all premiums until age 80.
+For New York Life Term Life policies issued since 1996, if disability begins before the policy anniversary, and disability continues beyond the policy anniversary at age 65, then we will—without asking for further proof of disability—waive all premiums until age 80.
 At that point, New York Life will replace the term policy with a whole life policy of an equal face amount to the existing term policy with premiums waived for life.

-To discuss your life insurance needs with a local New York Life agent, click on the 'Talk to Us' button and we’ll help find an agent near you.
+To discuss your life insurance needs with a local New York Life Agent, click on the “Talk to Us” button, and we’ll help find an Agent near you.

 1Riders such as the Disability Waiver of Premium rider are optional and only available through purchase of a policy.